 …you’re ready to start getting buy-in from your teams.

-The process is the same regardless of whether the product vision was handed to you by an executive or founder or if you created the product vision yourself.
-No matter where or who the idea comes from, a product manager is responsible for validating and socializing the idea.
+The process is the same whether the product vision was handed to you by an executive or founder or you created the product vision yourself.
+No matter where the idea comes from, a product manager is responsible for validating and socializing the idea.

-It is possible to socialize your idea too early in the process.
-If you as the product manager aren’t confident in the solution you want to present, nobody else will be, either.
+Avoid socializing your idea too early.
+If you aren’t confident in the solution you want to present, nobody else will be, either.

-Take a concentric circle approach to determining who needs to know about this product vision.
+Take a concentric circle approach to determining who needs to know about the product vision.

-Start discussing your ideas with your immediate product teams.
-They work with you closely and can identify areas of opportunity or weak spots that you need to further ideate on.
+First, discuss your ideas with your immediate product teams.
+They work closely with you and can identify opportunities or weaknesses.

 Next, go to your engineering teams.
 They require more detail than most teams because they’ll focus on how to build the solution.
-Engineering is your resource to understand the amount of effort and time that will be invested into building and iterating on the solution.
-They’ll take into consideration what existing infrastructure can be built on and what will need to be built from scratch.
-Receiving feedback from engineering will inform feasibility, timing, cost, and effort.
+Engineering is your resource to understand the effort and time that will be invested in building and maintaining the solution.
+They’ll consider what infrastructure already exists and what must be built from scratch.
+Receiving feedback from engineering will inform feasibility, timing, cost and effort.

-From there, you’ll leave your immediate circle to focus on expanding feedback within your organization.
+Then, focus on expanding feedback within your organization.
 Executives, marketing, customer success, sales, finance, legal and all parts of your organization are impacted when solving your customer’s problems.
-Ensuring you have an understanding of the business impact is crucial to solving the right customer problem and roll out of a solution.

 It’s important to understand impacted stakeholders.
 Everyone likes to feel heard, and product managers can lean into this when generating awareness of their product vision.

-If you’re concerned about your ability to discuss feedback on the spot, consider creating a feedback form for people to enter feedback on their own or for you to fill out during the conversation.
-Always follow up with a one-sheet the stakeholder can use to socialize it in their own groups to get people prepared.
+If you’re concerned about your ability to discuss feedback on the spot, consider creating a feedback form for people to share ideas on their own or for you to fill out during the conversation.
+Always follow up with a one-sheet the stakeholder can use to socialize the plan in their own groups to get people prepared.

-Congrats, you’ve successfully socialized your idea amongst the right stakeholders, gained their internal awareness and buy-in, and you’ve incorporated the appropriate feedback.
+Congratulations — you’ve successfully socialized your idea among the right stakeholders, incorporated the right feedback and gained internal awareness and buy-in.
 Your product is almost completely built and ready to go-to-market.
-Guess what – you’re going to do this all over again!

 Product managers are responsible for a product throughout its entire lifecycle.
-Once it’s out in the wild, you need to test features, report back on metrics, and continue iterating on features until they meet the customer needs and business KPIs.
+Once it’s out in the wild, you need to test features, report back on metrics and continue iterating on features until they meet customer needs and business KPIs.